|

 unit to register itself.
 The units would normally get registered to avail the benefits.

 Incentives or support given either by State of Central Government.
+The

 objectives of the Scheme are:-